ucsd-cse231-w21/chocopy-wasm-compiler/proposals/destructuring.md

 - `compiler.ts`
   - Add new function `codeGenDestructure` to generate WASM for destructuring
   - Update the `assign` case in `codeGenStmt` to use `codeGenDestructure`

+## Memory layout changes

+Our feature will not directly require any changes to memory layout.
+In general, we will be working on integrating with other memory layouts and accessing their fields.
+Additionally, we will eventually be calling the List instantiate methods, but that is not adding any new memory layout.

+In WASM, we most likely _will_ need to add another local variable alongside `$$last` for all functions like `$$assignValue`.
+This will be used for keeping track of what the current value is for assigning to all targets.

 ## What's NOT in scope